-The nurturing approach offers a range of opportunities for children and young people to engage with missing early nurturing experiences, giving them the social and emotional skills to do well at school and with peers, develop their resilience and self-confidence.
+The nurturing approach to education offers a range of opportunities for children and young people to engage with missing early nurturing experiences, giving them the social and emotional skills to do well at school and with peers, and to develop their resilience and self-confidence.
 It encourages pupils to take pride in achieving - addressing the social and emotional needs that can hamper learning.

 Today there are hundreds of National Nurturing Schools around the UK.
-Teachers are trained to focus on emotional needs and development as well as the academic learning of all pupils, and to embed the six principles of nurture throughout the policies and practices of a school.
+Teachers are trained to focus on the social and emotional needs and development, as well as the academic learning of all pupils, and to embed the Six Principles of Nurture throughout the policies and practices of a school.

 Our graduated approach to nurture ensures that every child in the school has the opportunity to flourish in their education.
 It ensures that every child has access to the support they need, when they need it.